 Annemarie McCambridge (née Berssenbrugge) was born, educated and trained in the Netherlands.
 She started her nursing career at the Deaconesses’ Hospital Bronovo (currently the family hospital of the Dutch Royal Family), followed by perioperative training in the inner city Westeinde Hospital in her home town of The Hague.

-USA, UK and New Zealand
+Switzerland, USA, UK and New Zealand

-It was her freelance work as a Dutch interpreter for the Waitemata District Health Board that lured Annemarie back into the hospital environment and in November 2004 Annemarie graduated as a Level 1 New Zealand Registered Nurse.
-In 2005 Annemarie accepted a position as a perioperative nurse at the North Shore Hospital Theatre Department.
-She soon gained her Registered Nurse Level 2 and continued the enjoyment of being in the company of this encouraging team as well as a great learning environment.
+In 2001 Annemarie gained the Certificate in Translation Studies with Merit at the Auckland University of Technology.
+For a while Annemarie worked from home as a Dutch translator, translating children’s books and travel websites from English into Dutch.
+It was her freelance work as a Dutch interpreter for the Waitemata District Health Board that lured Annemarie back into the hospital environment and in November 2004 Annemarie completed her New Zealand Nursing Registration.
+Annemarie accepted a position as a perioperative nurse at the North Shore Hospital Theatre Department in Auckland NZ where she enjoyed the company of an encouraging team as well as a great learning environment.

 Annemarie’s Perioperative Art embraces scenes of people at work in and around operating theatres from a patient’s viewpoint as well as that of the surgical team.

 “I have always been captivated by the combination of theatre lights, appealing colours and the intensity of the work being carried out.
 I remember watching it during the quieter moments as a circulating nurse in theatre and wanting to capture it on canvas one day.
 It is exciting to share my art with the medical world that I have been working in for so such a long time as well as sharing it with the general public.”

 Since 2008 Annemarie has participated in more than 18 public exhibitions in and around Auckland NZ